Skip to content

 That initial call is important not only for the customer but also for B2B sales reps.

-If your sales funnel leads aren't right, it's your rep's job to let them know politely.
-Ryan says:
+If your sales funnel leads aren’t right, it’s your sales representative’s job to politely inform them.

 “No lead should go past your qualification stage if it doesn't meet the criteria of your next best client."